-A Levels Subject Essential Qualifications Other Desirable (Grade 4 or above) Qualifications/ Qualifications/ Skills and Attitudes Guidance on Cost Required for Success Commitments Maths English Other Combinations ricquired for Success Communicities Physical Education 4 GCSE Science at grade 4 or above.
+A Levels Subject Essential Qualifications (Grade 4 or above) Other Desirable Qualifications/ Skills and Attitudes Required for Success Guidance on Costs or Commitments Maths English Other Combinations nequired for Success communents Physical Education 4 GCSE Science at grade 4 or above.
 GCSE Physical Education (if taken) at grade 4 or above.
 Essential to have above average ability in one sport.
 A willingness to participate in practices and competitive sport for College is essential.
 Appropriate kit needed for practice sessions.
 Physics 6 4 Grade 6,6 or above in Combined Science or grade 6 or above in GCSE Physics and another science.
 Students should take A Level Maths (exception only by agreement with department) or Engineering with Core Maths.
 Commitment to practical experiment.
 Willingness to apply IT.
 Optional trip in year 1.
 Politics 4 Willingness to develop and maintain knowledge of current affairs.
 Ability to think critically about personal political opinions and those of others.
 Optional trip to Houses of Parliament - approx. £20.
 Psychology 5 5 GCSE Science at grade 4 or above.
 GCSE Maths, English and Science at grade 6.
 Ability to think critically and to evaluate information.
 Sociology 4 Interest in contemporary issues.
 Willingness to participate in discussion.
 Willingness to be open-minded.
 Year 1: optional trip - approx. £10-£15 Year 2: optional trip - approx. £10-£15 Spanish 4 GCSE Spanish grade 5 required at the Higher GCSE Paper.
 GCSE English at grade 5 or above.
 Willingness to talk freely in the target language.
 Desire to spend time in a country where target language is spoken.
 Spanish Exchanges every year.
-Not compulsory but students should take part (£350-£400 for 8 - 11 days).
+Not compulsory but students should take part (£350- £400 for 8 - 11 days).
 Voluntary linguistic stay at around £550-£600.

-Applied Co urses Subject Qualification Name A Level Equivalence Duration Awarding Body Essential Qualifications Other Desirable Qualifications/ Combinations Skills & Attitudes Required for Success Guidance on Costs or Commitments Business Foundation Diploma 11⁄2 A Levels (3 Blocks) 1 year OCR Cambridge Technicals S Compulsory trips - approx. Extended Diploma 3 A Levels (3 Blocks) 1 year (to be studied in 2nd year after successful completion of Foundation Diploma) OCR Cambridge Technicals Please see 'General Entry Reguirements' GCSE Maths and English at grade 4 or above, otherwise will be added to Willingness to participate in work experience and business visits.
-Willingness to participate in Young Certificate ate 1/2 A Level 1 year OCR Cambridge Technicals on page 8. your studed 1 A Level 1 year (to be studied OCR your programme of study.
+Applied Co ourses Subject Qualification Name A Level Equivalence Duration Awarding Body Essential Qualifications Other Desirable Qualifications/ Combinations Skills & Attitudes Required for Success Guidance on Costs or Commitments Business Foundation Diploma 1 1 ⁄ 2 A Levels (3 Blocks) 1 year OCR Cambridge Technicals Extended Diploma 3 A Levels (3 Blocks) 1 year (to be studied in 2nd year after successful completion of Foundation Diploma) OCR Cambridge Technicals Please see 'General Entry Requirements' GCSE Maths and English at grade 4 or above, otherwise will be added to Willingness to participate in work experience and business visits.
+Willingness to participate in Young Compulsory trips - approx. Certificate Certificate 1⁄2 A Level (1 Block) 1 year OCR Cambridge Technicals on page 8.
+Extended 1 A Level 1 year (to be studied OCR your programme of study.
 Enterprise.
 Ability to meet deadlines.
-Basic IT skills. £30 Extended Certificate Criminology Certificate 1⁄2 A Level (1 Block) 1 year Eduqas CCC Frankish General interest in the subject.
+Basic IT skills. £30 Extended Certificate Criminology Certificate 1⁄2 A Level (1 Block) 1 year Eduqas General interest in the subject.
 Excellent Diploma 1 A Level (1 Block) 1 year (to be studied in 2nd year after successful completion of Certificate) Eduqas GCSE English Language at grade 4 or above. attendance and punctuality.
 The ability to meet strict deadlines.
 To work as an individual or part of a team.
-Engineering Certificate 1⁄2 A Level (1 Block) 1 year Cambridge Technical GCSE Maths at Core Maths must be studied where Extended Certificate 1 A Level (1 Block) 1 year (to be studied in 2nd year after successful completion of Certificate) Cambridge Technical and GCSE Physics or Combined Science at grade 5 or above. a student is not enrolled on Maths A Level.
+Engineering Certificate (1 Block) Technical GCSE Maths at grade 5 or above Core Maths must be studied where Extended Certificate 1 A Level (1 Block) 1 year (to be studied in 2nd year after successful completion of Certificate) Cambridge Technical and GCSE Physics or Combined Science at grade 5 or above. a student is not enrolled on Maths A Level.
 Please see 'General Entry Requirements' on on page 8.
 Optional trip in year 1 - approx. £8